-II.
+III.
 FEE Schedule.

 A. A District may assess fees for the services it renders in conjunction with its SWPCP reviews.
-Such fees shall be paid as follows:

-1. All fees, except those described in subsection II.A.2, below, shall be submitted by the developer to the District with the developer’s request for review.
-These fees are non refundable.
+Such fees shall be assessed in accordance with the Fee Schedule in Exhibit 1.
+All fees shall be submitted by the developer to the District with the developer’s request for review and inspections.
+These fees are non-refundable.

-2. The fee for Post-Approval Resubmission, as designated in Exhibit 1, shall be submitted by the developer to the District upon completion of the District’s review, prior to release of the determination notice, and is non refundable.

 B. The Fee Schedule shall be reviewed annually by the Parties.
 The Fee Schedule may be adjusted as warranted, without a formal amendment to this Agreement, by mutual agreement between the Districts and the Commissioner.